tesselle/khroma/README.md

 here, for use with `graphics` or `ggplot2`.
 Refer to the original document for details about the recommended uses.

-See the vignette for a complete overview:
+See the vignette for a more complete overview:

 ``` r
 utils::vignette("tol")